St Mary's Church, Huntingfield, Suffolk

 The Pub: On Huntingfield village green is a friendly pub, the Huntingfield Arms, which serves good food and Adnams Beers (Tel: 01986-798320).
 The church is half a mile up the village street from the green.

 Access: The church is normally open daily for visitors, 9am - 5pm, except Sundays, when it is currently closing at 4.00pm, due to rehearsals.

 Level access is available from the lane to the south porch.
 There are then steps with a handrail down to the nave.
 For disabled visitors it is recommended that the mown grass path is followed to the priestís door, which offers level access to the chancel and one step down to the nave.

 Information is available for visitors.
 The church guide book, leaflets and postcards are offered for sale.

 A notice indicates where to put a £1 coin in the meter to illuminate the painted ceiling.

 Bells: There are five bells and visiting bell-ringing groups are welcomed.

-Guided tours: To give you an idea - here is the most recent - 20 historic vehicles from Colchester Vintage Motor club who visited in May this year.
+Guided tours: To give you an idea - here is an example- 20 historic vehicles from Colchester Vintage Motor club who visited in May last year.